-If your spouse is the only designated beneficiary, or if there are multiple designated beneficiaries and separate accounting applies, he/she can treat your IRA as his/her own IRA after your death.
+Your spouse beneficiary can treat your IRA as his/her own IRA if your spouse is the only designated beneficiary, or if there are multiple designated beneficiaries and separate accounting applies.
+He/she has this option even if he/she had chosen one of the other options above.
 This generally happens after any of your remaining RMD amount for the year of your death has been distributed.

-Your spouse beneficiary could take a distribution of his/her share of your IRA and roll it over to an IRA of his/her own.
+Your spouse beneficiary can take a distribution of part or all of his/her share of your IRA and roll it over to an IRA of his/her own, less any RMD.